Witch Island: Rowland buys Witch Island

-The Rowland Family (1925-1964)
+The Rowland family (1925-1964)

 Dr. Rowland

 Dr. Henry C. Rowland (1874-1933) was born in Brooklyn and a descendant of Edwin D. Morgan, Civil War Governor of New York.
 He attended private schools in Connecticut and graduated from Yale Medical College with an M.D. in 1898.
 He entered the Navy and participated in the Philippine–American War and the Spanish–American War.
 He practiced medicine in New York briefly before heading to Paris to become a writer.
 In 1910, he married Mary Fulton Parkinson (1875-1942), daughter of a Kansas City, Missouri judge, in London.
 They had two children: Henry and Diana.

 Just prior to the U.S. entry into World War I, the Rowlands purchased Witch Island from the Chittendens as a summer home.
 The added to the home the Chittendens already had there.
 The current building Henry intended to use as a studio.
-Old records indicated two cottages but, there was reference to only one now.
+Old records indicated two cottages, but there was reference to only one now.
 The overall house was of a camp style and they used it in the summer months, beginning in 1917, some six months after their purchase of it.

 This camp style home was designed for summer living as well as work.
 It was perfect for Rowland who was a tireless yachtsman.
 The family did spend summers there and brought their maids as well.
-The, also, had a number of pets: Airedale Terrier, Dachshund, Pomeranian, two white seals and a tame Crow.
+They also had a number of pets: Airedale Terrier, Dachshund, Pomeranian, two white seals and a tame Crow.

 When World War I broke out, Rowland went back to France to serve as an intelligence officer and a surgeon.
 Upon his return, he went back to writing.
 He was seen, with his family, in Witch Island after he came back from France.
 He had made 7 round trips to France since the war began.

-In his career, Henry penned more than 50 novels, short stories and magazine/newspaper serials.
-A number of his stories became silent films: The Sultana, Bonnie, Bonnie Lassie, The Peddler of Lies, Duds (film) and Conquering the Woman.
+In his career, Henry wrote more than 50 novels, short stories and magazine/newspaper serials.
+A number of his stories became silent films: The Sultana, Bonnie, Bonnie Lassie, The Peddler of Lies, Duds and Conquering the Woman.

-The Rowlands Move On
+The Rowlands move on

-Henry died in 1933 but, Mary and her daughter, Diana, continued to use it as summer home and entertained there.
+Henry died in 1933, but Mary and her daughter, Diana, continued to use it as summer home and entertained there.
 In fact, after spending a summer on Witch Island, Mary presented her daughter, Diana, to society at tea on November 21, 1934.
 Mary died in 1942, passing along the island to her son and daughter.

-On December 22, 1948, the Coast and Geodetic Survey submitted 23 Maine place names for verification by the Board of Geographic Names.
+On December 22, 1948, the United States Coast and Geodetic Survey submitted 23 Maine place names for verification by the Board of Geographic Names.
 One of those was Witch Island, which was no longer Davis Island.

-Witch Island Sold Again
+Witch Island sold again

 Diana Rowland Proddow, who now lived with her husband in Fairfield, Connecticut, and Col. Henry Cottrell Rowland Jr., who was serving with the Army abroad, sold Witch Island to South Bristol resident, Jane Sewall of South Bristol, on June 6, 1964.